argos-ci/jest-puppeteer/README.md

 ```

 > **Note**
-> Be sure to remove any existing `testEnvironment` option from your Jest configuration.
+> Ensure you remove any existing `testEnvironment` options from your Jest configuration

-### Write tests
+### Write a test

+To write a test, create a new file with a `.test.js` extension, and include your test logic using the `page` exposed by `jest-puppeteer`.
+Here's a basic example:

 ```js
 import "expect-puppeteer";